Attygalle murder: Long term effects

 Alice Elizabeth Kotelawala and her young family faced destitution having spent a large amount of funds on her husband's legal defence.
 On his deathbed, Francis Dixon Attygalle willed his wealth to his sister Lena Jayewardene and unmarried younger sister Ellen who married F. R. Senanayake.
 The Senanayakes assisted Alice Kotelawala in her situation by giving her shares of the Kahatagaha Graphite Mine and of the family estates as well as taking care of the education of the Kotelawala children.
 F. R. Senanayake who was leading the Sri Lankan independence movement, died on a pilgrimage to India in 1924.
 Senanayake's brother D. S. Senanayake took over leadership of the independence movement and formed the United National Party and was elected as the first Prime Minister of Ceylon in 1947.
-He was loyally supported by Kotelawala's son Sir John Kotelawala, who went on the become the third Prime Minister of Ceylon in 1953.
+He was loyally supported by Kotelawala's son Sir John Kotelawala, who went on to become the third Prime Minister of Ceylon in 1953.
 F. R. Senanayake's son R. G. Senanayake and T. G. Jayewardene's son T. F. Jayewardene had active political careers serving as members of parliament and ministers.